scds/dr23-24/info-security.md

 Greg Atkinson is Senior Manager of Information Technology at McMaster University.

-Miroslav Cika is Research and IT Security Analyst, part of Information Security Services in UTS, McMaster University.
+Miroslav Ćika is Research and IT Security Analyst, part of Information Security Services in UTS, McMaster University.
 Electrical Technologist with background in DIY electronics, computer science, history, economics, and log cabin building.

 ## Workshop Recording

 <iframe height="416" width="100%" allowfullscreen frameborder=0 src="https://echo360.ca/media/dd59fff0-78e8-4082-8f5e-e9aded4c5a11/public"></iframe>
 [View original here.](https://echo360.ca/media/dd59fff0-78e8-4082-8f5e-e9aded4c5a11/public)

+## Links and Resources

+To learn more about information security at McMaster, visit <https://informationsecurity.mcmaster.ca/>.

+If you have any questions about information security, feel free to send Greg Atkinson or Miroslav Ćika an email at [atkinsgj@mcmaster.ca](mailto:atkinsgj@mcmaster.ca) and [cikam@mcmaster.ca](mailto:cikam@mcmaster.ca).